 Maia King is an economist and researcher on the History of UK Public Spending Control project at the Blavatnik School of Government.
-She joined the Blavatnik School in June 2016 after doctoral studies at Queen Mary, University of London.
+She joined the Blavatnik School in June 2017 after a PhD at Queen Mary, University of London.

-Maia has submitted her PhD thesis to Queen Mary, University of London.
-She has an MA in Economics from the Université Catholique de Louvain in Belgium, a PGCert in Economics from Birkbeck College, University of London; and a BA in Natural Sciences from the University of Cambridge.
+Maia has a PhD in economics from Queen Mary, University of London.
+She has an MA in economics from the Université Catholique de Louvain, a PGCert in economics from Birkbeck College, University of London; and a BA in Natural Sciences (Chemistry) from the University of Cambridge (Queens' College).